RequirementEngineering/ch-re-al147172/SRS-TELMEX.md

 Step-By-Step Description

-1.The Manager select log in button.
+1. The Manager select log in button.
-2.The tool manager use his user name and password to access to the system.
+2. The tool manager use his user name and password to access to the system.
 3. System interface is deployed.

 3.2.8 Supervisor use cases